qlik-oss/sense-installer/docs/command_reference.md

   rotateKeys: "yes"
   ```

-after doing one of the above commands, cli will set the current context to the cr name and install the qliksense into the cluster. so make sure you dont have a context (cr name = context name) with the same name already.
-It will though error if it same context name already exist.
+After executing the above command, cli will set the current context to the cr name and install the qliksense into the cluster.
+Make sure you dont have a context (cr name = context name) with the same name already.
+It will though an error if the same context name already exists.
 It will encrypt the secrets from CR while writing CR into the disk.

 ## qliksense load

-`qliksense load` command takes input a cr file or input from pipe.
+`qliksense load` command takes input a cr file.

 - `qliksense load -f cr-file.yaml`
-- `cat cr-file.yaml | qliksense load -f -`

-It will load the cr into `~/.qliksense` folder and create context strcture with for the CR and set the current context with the cr name.
-In case of multiple documents in a single stream/file it will set the current context to the last one.
+Executing the above command will load the cr into `~/.qliksense` folder and create context structure with for the CR and set the current context with the cr name.
+Make sure you dont have a context (cr name = context name) with the same name already.
+It will though an error if the same context name already exists.
 It will encrypt the secrets from CR while writing the CR into the disk.

 ## qliksense about